-Josh Johnson is the director of the Fargo Basketball Academy.
+Josh Johnson is the director of the Fargo Basketball Academy and Shoot360Fargo.
 With more that 30 years of playing and coaching experience, Josh understands every aspect of the game and how to help developing players improve their skills.

 Josh grew up in rural Washington state, where he played college basketball and first got into coaching.
 Josh moved to Fargo in 2005 and established Dakota Prep Basketball, which specialized in organizing local youth basketball tournaments.